The Scholarship System

 Since certain topics fall into the “gold standard” category, getting a head start by creating some outlines is an excellent way to make the most of your child’s summer before senior year.

-Remember, these only need to be outlines, so they can get by with just including a few key details about each topic.
+Remember, these only need to be outlined, so they can get by with just including a few key details about each topic.
 The reason to start now is that it is easy to draw a blank when you are under pressure to finish an application now, so prepping some of these topics early can alleviate that stress now, making applications easier later.

 And if you are looking at scholarships (more on that in a minute,) students can often reuse essays between scholarship applications and admissions.
 This can be a great place to practice some essay writing.